 Games of Skill:

-State and federal laws do not ban all forms of internet betting.
-In Colorado, residents may participate in online horse racing betting, greyhound betting, fantasy sports and skill games.
+In Colorado, residents may participate in online sports betting, horse racing betting, greyhound betting, fantasy sports and skill games.
 All of the above websites are hosted here in the United States and operate under the authority of both state and federal laws.